rwboyer/tachyons-one-page/content/news/2018-06-29-canon-50mm-L-series.md

 ![Nicole Canon 50mm 1.2 L](/images/099A7501.jpg)

-Sorry for the brief forey into photo geek-dom.
+Sorry for the brief foray into photo geek-dom.
 I'll return to the usual fare in short order.